-NOTE: How to spool under no load: Arrange the remote control lead so it cannot be caught in the winch.
-Arrange the wire rope so it will not kink or tangle when spooled.
-Be sure any wire rope already on the spooling drum is wound tightly and evenly layered.
+How to spool under no load: Arrange the remote control lead so it cannot be caught in the winch.
+Arrange the synthetic rope so it will not kink or tangle when spooled.
+Be sure any synthetic rope already on the spooling drum is wound tightly and evenly layered.
 Tighten and straighten the layer if necessary.
-Keep the wire rope under light tension and spool the wire rope back and onto the winch drum in even layers.
+Keep the synthetic rope under light tension and spool the rope back and onto the winch drum in even layers.
 Stop frequently to tighten and straighten the layers as necessary.
 Repeat this process until the winch hook is the same distance as the full length of the remote control from the winch.
 Pinch the hook between your thumb and forefinger and attach the hook strap.
-Hold the hook strap between the thumb and forefinger to keep tension on the wire rope.
-Walk the wire rope towards the fairlead, carefully spooling in the remaining wire rope.
+Hold the hook strap between the thumb and forefinger to keep tension on the synthetic rope.
+Walk the synthetic rope towards the fairlead, carefully spooling in the remaining rope.
 By pulsing the remote control switch.

-18. Store the hook on the most outboard loop of the tow hook.
+18. Store the hook on the most outboard loop of the hawse fairlead.